Forbidden Diary Cast

 Arthur

-Bob Ball is heard in 11 episodes of Seasons 1942 and 1943 playing Arthur who is one of the Camp leaders and married to Enid.
+Bob Ball is heard in 15 episodes of Seasons 1942-1944 playing Arthur who is one of the Camp leaders and married to Enid.
 Bob is a voice actor with 30 years’ experience in acting on stage and film with…

 PhD-level university credits in English and a graduate degree in quantitative agricultural economics.
 While often called “the numbers guy,” Bob always has countered by saying no, he is a “man of letters” who can do a little math.
 Bob’s varied work experience in business and the arts gives him insight into presenting characters that reflect the author’s intent and style in audiobook narration, audio drama, documentaries, and commercials.
 So knowing a little bit about a lot of stuff seems to have worked so far.
 Recent work includes audiobook narration for The Library of Borrowed Hearts (Dreamscape), and narrating for The Birthday Fairy Project, bios of mass-shooting victims to honor the victims’ families and bring awareness to gun violence in America.